 - DUI accidents

-Poynter & Bucheri, LLC helps accident victims file personal injury claims when they are injured in an accident to recover compensation for their losses, injuries, and damages.
+Poynter & Bucheri, LLC, helps accident victims file personal injury claims when they are injured in an accident to recover compensation for their losses, injuries and damages.
+You and your loved ones deserve to fight for your rights, and Poynter & Bucheri, LLC, has the trained soft tissue injury lawyers to help you get the compensation you deserve.

 What are the Symptoms of Soft Tissue Injuries?

-Because most soft tissue injuries cannot be detected with diagnostic scans, it is very important to notate each symptom and seek medical treatment.
-Delays in medical treatment are often used by insurance companies to argue that the victim is “faking” the injury, or the soft tissue injury is not as severe as the victim claims.
+Because many soft tissue injuries are not readily apparent, it is very important to notate each symptom as it comes and seek medical treatment.
+Delays in medical treatment often are used by insurance companies to argue that the victim is “faking” the injury, that the soft tissue injury is not as severe as the victim claims or that it is unrelated to the accident.

 Common Treatments for Soft Tissue Injuries